backdrop-contrib/samlauth/README.md

 Other settings / checkboxes are hopefully self-explanatory.

+If you enable the "Create users from SAML data" option, it is quite possible that you'll want to add more data to the users than just name and email.
+Synchronizing other fields and/or roles is done with optional modules, so that their behavior can be more easily replaced with custom code.
+See the modules/ subdirectory and enable the shipped submodules as desired; their configuration is exposed in extra tabs next to the "Configuration" tab.

 ### SAML Message Construction / SAML Response Validation

 This ever expanding section of advanced configuration won't be discussed here